ashleve/lightning-hydra-template/README.md

 │   │   ├── init_utils.py           <- Useful initializers
 │   │   └── predict_example.py      <- Example of inference with trained model
 │   │
-│   ├── data_modules            <- All your data modules should be located here!
+│   ├── datamodules            <- All your datamodules should be located here!
-│   │   ├── example_datamodule      <- Each datamodule should be located in separate folder!
+│   │   ├── example_datamodule      <- It's best to locate each datamodule in separate folder!
 │   │   │   ├── datamodule.py           <- Contains class of type 'LightningDataModule'
-│   │   │   ├── datasets.py             <- Optional file
+│   │   │   ├── transforms.py           <- Some optional file
-│   │   │   └── transforms.py           <- Optional file
+│   │   │   └── ...
 │   │   ├── ...
 │   │   └── ...
 │   │
 │   ├── models                  <- All your models should be located here!
-│   │   ├── example_model           <- Each model should be located in separate folder!
+│   │   ├── example_model           <- It's best to locate each model in separate folder!
 │   │   │   ├── lightning_module.py     <- Contains class of type 'LightningModule'
 │   │   │   └── models.py               <- Model architectures used by 'LightningModule'
 │   │   ├── ...